Help us improve your experience.

 1. In the Juniper Mist portal, select Organization > WAN > WAN Edge Templates and select the WAN or LAN configuration that you want to update (or add a new configuration).

-To configure this at the device-level, select WAN Edges on the left-navigation bar and select the WAN or LAN configuration of the selected device.
+To configure this at the device-level, select WAN Edges > WAN Edges from the left menu, then select the WAN or LAN configuration of the selected device.

-2. Under Interface, enter the port or ports, and then select the Enable “Up/Down Port” Alert Type check-box.
+2. In the Interface field, enter the port or ports, and then select the Enable “Up/Down Port” Alert Type checkbox.

 • Configure alerts and e-mail notifications for the specified ports on the Alerts page.